oohmeknees/test/next.markdown

 [links](index.html) to test?

-Has the Midnight them been applied?
+Has the Midnight theme been applied?